-- Lo-Hi: This knob works as a side-chain feature.
+This knob works as a side-chain feature.
 Choose which frequency range to focus the dynamic processing.

-- Built-in limiter: the compressor automatically limits the output sound to -0.02dB if it crosses the 0dB line.
+The compressor automatically limits the output sound to -0.02dB if it crosses the 0dB line.

-- Sweetness Knob: decide whether you want to boost high or low-end in a subtle way, this will add the final excitement to your sound.
+Decide whether you want to boost high or low-end in a subtle way, this will add the final excitement to your sound.

 Character and Sound: